VAT Registration in UAE – How Shuraa Tax Can Help

 Fill out the VAT Registration Form:

 Log into your account after creating an e-Services account, then choose the VAT Registration option.
 Fill out the online VAT registration form.
-Information such your company name, trade licence number, tax identification number, contact information, and bank account information are required.
+You will require information such as your company name, trade license number, contact information, and bank account information, etc.

 Provide Required Documents:

-Together with your VAT registration form, supporting documentation is required.
+Together with your VAT registration form, you will also need to submit some supporting documentation.
 Your trade license, a copy of the owner’s passport, and bank statements are a few examples of these papers.

 Submit Your Application: